 Q: Does a nursery glider need to recline?

 “It really depends on what each person is looking for,” says Coe of the slew of nursing chair options available.
 “I always suggest trying to find a local store where you can test a few out, just to see what types of features appeal to you.”

 Q: Are gliders safe for babies?

-Gliders are meant for parents or caregivers to use with a baby.
-A baby should never be left in a glider alone.
+Gliders are meant for parents and caregivers to use with a baby.
+A baby should never be left alone in a glider.

 The Last Word

 The best nursery glider is ergonomically designed and visually appealing, durable but also cozy.
 It’s a tried-and-tested tool for getting a fussy baby back to sleep, a spot for feedings, and a great way to reduce strain on the back and neck.
 Since it will serve as a companion for late nights and early mornings, take the time to find a glider that works for you.